 Spending a couple of weeks on the beach with a cool cocktail allows all your muscles to relax while a dip in the ocean and washes away all the cares in the world.
 But many people leave their dream vacation feeling like something is missing.
 Don’t be that guy!
 Hawaii offers so many diverse excursions so revise your bucket list.
 Getting to Hawaii isn’t what you cross off the list.
 Experiencing Hawaii is.

 Remember the post cards, movie clips, television shows with Hawaiian backdrops?
 This is why you are here.
 So get out of your hotel and its cabanas to really be in Hawaii.
 Forget the scavenger hunt of fun, which means you’ll be so tired you need a vacation from your vacation.
 Take four out of your 10 days and make these happen.
-Then go chill on the beach with a ice cold drink, Hawaiian style with no time concern.
+Then go chill on the beach with a ice cold drink, a beach blanket, and not a care in the world.
 Any locals bucket list starts here and really is the definitive list that will open your heart to why you really came to Hawaii.

 Situated on the eastern point of Oahu, the Makapu’u Lighthouse is a short, one-mile hike up approximately 500 feet.
 Bring lots of water as this isn’t a hike into the rain forests you’ve heard of.
 This is a trek up a lava protrusion constructed in 1909 with sparse vegetation surrounding it.
 Don’t worry, you’ll thank me when you get to the top.
 Look down to see just how amazing an island in the midst of the deep blue sea is.
 If you’re lucky and you are there in the peak of the humpback whale migration (November through May), you’ll see a herd hugging the shoreline as they round the eastern corner of the island and move on.
 Take the fresh sea air in, while you snap your 20 selfies, each worthy of being a postcard all on its own.

-Of course you came to Hawaii with images of beachs, but you probably have a few rainforest pictures dancing in your head too.
+Of course you came to Hawaii with images of beaches, but you probably have a few rainforest pictures dancing in your head too.
 For those who really want to step into the one on Oahu, drive over the Pali Highway and go to Maunawili Falls.
 The drive alone will have you in awe, with jetting cliff extending a thousand feet above and a thousand feet below you.
 When you emerge from the tunnel to see the Kailua and Kaneohe, your heart will skip a beat.
 Please, keep at least one eye on the road, you will be several thousand feet up.
 Drive all the way down on what will now be Kalanianiole Hwy.
 You will see Auola Rd, pass it and turn onto the second Auola Rd – no one said it would be easy.
 Veer onto Maunawili Rd and look for the trailhead as you drive through this quiet old Hawaiian community.
 Yes, people really do live here, so please be considerate.
 As you enter the trail, the smell of mangoes invigorates you.
 Make your way along the stream.
 Know you will be muddy and wet at times, crossing the stream at several locations and getting a refreshing downpour if your are lucky.
 At the end of the 2.5 mile luscious hike is a pool with a waterfall.
 Take a picnic, enjoy a dip and cool off before you work your way back.
+Or, if you want the easy route, you can just see the beauty of Oahu from a helicopter.

 Not everything to be seen or experienced is on Oahu.
 In fact, each island has it’s own unique things you must make time for, even if you have to come back next year.
 While there are many things, there is one that is truly a once in a lifetime opportunity for tourists.